suno-ai/bark/README.md

 ## 🚀 Updates

 **2023.04.28**
-- We updated Bark's license from CC BY NC 4.0 to the MIT License.
-Bark is now available for commercial use!
+- Bark is now licensed under the MIT License.
+It's now available for commercial use!
-- 2x, 50x speed-up for inference. option for small models with additional speed-up with a quality trade-off
+- 2x speed-up on GPU.
+10x speed-up on CPU.
+We also added an option for a smaller version of Bark, which offers additional speed-up with the trade-off of slightly lower quality.
-- Use Bark with GPUs wiht low VRAM (<4GB)
+- You can now use Bark with GPUs that have low VRAM (<4GB).
 - We created a prompt library, which you can find [here](https://suno-ai.notion.site/9c5b93f57ece4e68b54808bce7b72fc8?v=89c0127caf9b4892ad1828fd467dcfff).
 We hope this resource will help you find useful prompts for your use cases!
 You can also join us on [Discord](https://discord.gg/J2B2vsjKuE), where the community actively shares and discusses prompts in the **#audio-prompts** channel.
 - We created tutorials folders - including guides for long-form generation, removing background noise and voice consistency enhancements.